TrishaSrikanth-459/DeployStega/routing/namespace/routing_namespace.md

 by the application and specifies their identifier schemas.

-The namespace is structural only: it specifies what artifacts exist and how they are identified, not when or how they are accessed.
+The namespace is structural only: it specifies what artifacts exist and how they are identified, not when they are accessed.

 ---